abdulahifarid/Covid-19-Tracker/README.md

+This project is hosted on this link [Covid-19 Tracker](https://covid-19-tracker-c6466.web.app).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Available Scripts

 In the project directory, you can run: